erica-scarpa/h-setis-resource-hub/README.md

-# h-setis-resource-hub
+# H-SeTIS Resource Hub
-Data and scripts for charts and maps published in ...
+Data and scripts for charts and maps published in "A Resource Hub For Interoperability And Data Integration In Heritage Research: The H-Setis Database"